 How is Solar Making an Environmental Difference?

-We have installed over 900 kW of solar modules and are closing in on our first Megawatt!
+We have installed over 1MW of solar modules and are closing in on our second Megawatt!

 According to the EPA’s Greenhouse Gas Equivalencies Calculator, the average daily amount of power produced from our installs is equivalent to: